Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Cross-Lingual-Thought Prompting

 \section{Cross-Lingual-Thought Prompting}

 Although LLMs are capable of accepting any input and generating responses, users typically structure their requests in the form of prompts to elicit the desired output.
 The design of these prompts is crucial for achieving optimal performance on downstream tasks, as LLMs are sensitive to the format of the prompts chosen~\citep{zhao2021calibrate}.
 Through a process called instruction tuning~\citep{wei2022finetuned}, models can develop the ability to follow natural language instructions~\citep{wei2022emergent}, which can reduce their sensitivity to prompt engineering~\citep{wei2022finetuned}.
 In accordance with the guidelines of the OpenAI cookbook\footnote{\url{https://github.com/openai/openai-cookbook}}, we propose a cross-lingual thought prompting template, denoted as the XLT template.
 This generic template allows LLMs to respond to requests with cross-lingual thought and supports a wide range of multilingual tasks.
-Figure~\ref{fig:XLTPExample} provides an overview of our method, illustrating how XLT enhances the generation of responses in the desired format using large language models.